April The Giraffe Updates: Animal Adventure Park Giraffe Cam To Get New Enrichment Item, More Yard Time Today

 — J. Elizabeth (@LuvDanceDream) April 5, 2017

-For April the Giraffe text alert subscribers, Animal Adventure Park cautioned that users might not get another alert until the actual Labor Alert goes live.
+For April the Giraffe text alert subscribers, Animal Adventure Park cautioned that users may not get another alert until the actual Labor Alert goes live.

 With the world still waiting for April the Giraffe to give birth, one may be curious as to how they can tell active labor has started.
 In an interview with WUSA earlier this week, Animal Adventure Park’s Jordan Patch said that the clearest sign would be if an actual hoof was poking out of April’s rear-end.
 As they are, by nature, wild animals that try to protect themselves from predators, giraffes tend to hide their labor in an attempt to protect their calves from getting attacked upon birth.
 There’s also the presence of a “slow trickle of liquid or a flow of mucus” to signify a giraffe’s water breaking.

-Keep on joining us for the latest April the Giraffe updates and be sure to be paying close attention to Animal Adventure Park’s giraffe cam.
-As the park itself said in its recent updates, it’ll all be worth the long wait and frequent watching once April the Giraffe finally gives birth.
+Keep on joining us for the latest April the Giraffe updates, and be sure to be paying close attention to Animal Adventure Park’s giraffe cam — as the park itself said in its recent updates, it’ll all be worth the long wait and frequent watching once April the Giraffe finally gives birth.

 [Featured Image by Dan Kitwood/Getty Images]